Q1: Who is Deposit Protection Corporation (DPC)?

 Q11: What about the uninsured portion of the deposits?

-A: After the payment of the insurable amount which is availed to depositors soon after a bank is closed, any balance above the insurable limit will still be paid through the liquidation process on a pro-rata basis.
+A: After the payment of the insurable amount of $500 which is availed to depositors soon after a bank is closed, any balance above the insurable limit will still be paid through the liquidation process on a pro-rata basis.

 Q12: I am a non-resident of Zimbabwe.
 Are my deposits protected?